Demand for Adobe Commerce (Magento) Developers Continues to Expand

 Pre-project Check: Is Magento Itself a Good Fit?

-- Magento is highly scalable and customizable.
+- Highly scalable and customizable.

-- Magento is PCI compliant.
+- PCI compliant.

 While it does carry a license fee, Adobe Commerce may be better suited for highly involved, large-scale projects because of its enterprise-level capabilities that provide more robust functionality and security solutions out of the box.
 It could also be the right choice for e-commerce businesses that prioritize scalability and need to be prepared for especially rapid growth.
 Building your e-commerce store’s site through Adobe Commerce can also streamline data analytics operations through integration with Adobe Analytics and the Adobe Real-Time Customer Data Platform through Adobe Experience Cloud.